e-sim-python/scripts/README.md

 		4. Install **Pydroid repository plugin** from Google Play Store.

-		5. Open **Pydroid 3**, from top left side of app, click on menu, there are a few options, such as Get premium, interpreter, Terminal, etc. Now you should choose **Pip**.
+		5. Open **Pydroid 3**, from top left side of app, click on the menu, there are a few options, such as Get premium, interpreter, Terminal, etc. Now you should choose **Pip**.

 		6. In **Library name** field, first type **lxml** (its LXML not ixmi) and click on install, after its finished, enter **Requests** in that field and go ahead and click install. (you can do this for any missing module in future if you needed it)

 		7. Now, just go back in main menu and click on folder icon in top right side of the app (near light bulb icon) and choose open, find your desired script in your phone file manager and open it.

 		8. Once you opened it, there should be a **Run yellowish play button** in left bottom of screen, go ahead and run it.

 		9. Now after you ran the script in your phone, on top right side of the screen, there is a menu.
 In that menu, choose **Take wakelock** and **Take wifilock**, Now it should be able to run as long as you don't close the app from your phone's app manager.
 [Screenshot](http://prntscr.com/uo9dxh)

 - ### Few Notes:
 	- You can edit the scripts by right click on it -> edit with IDLE, or click "Fork" at the top of this page.
 	- Everything written after the pound (#) in the same line, is a note that can help you understand the code, or for the developers.
-	- Every line with `input` can be replaces (instead of typing the same choice every time you run the script).
+	- Every line with `input` can be replaced (instead of typing the same choice every time you run the script).
 For example: `server = input("Server: ")` can be replaced into `server = "alpha"`.
 	- Those scripts (Basic folder mainly) are mostly raw, and they can be used in many other ways.
 	- in [Discord bot](https://github.com/e-sim-python/scripts/blob/master/bot.py), if you want to run command in a specific server, **Channel name should be the same as the server you want to run the command on**.
-(Ex: if it you wish to run command in alpha server, name of channel should be `alpha` [screenshot](http://prntscr.com/wmscov))
+(Ex: if you wish to run command in alpha server, name of channel should be `alpha` [screenshot](http://prntscr.com/wmscov))
 - ### Customization and Advanced usage:
 	- **Beginner idea:**
-		- Add `await asyncio.sleep(time_in_sconds)` at the beginning of the script to do action with a delay (For example: Bid auctions just before it's end, propose a law while you are sleeping etc.)
+		- Add `await asyncio.sleep(time_in_sconds)` at the beginning of the script to do action with a delay (For example: Bid auctions just before it ends, propose a law while you are sleeping etc.)

 	- **Advanced idea:**
 		- Run the [discord bot](https://github.com/e-sim-python/scripts/blob/master/bot.py) in each of your trusted group devices, and let everyone do specific actions in each other accounts (fight, vote laws etc.) (you should have `discord.py` installed already, but if not - install it)